ericdwhite/trapos/README.md

 This is a sample application which shows one way to use the disruptor to keep an in memory position based on trade and rate events.

+There is one HUGE caveat with this code, it doesn't persist anything so if the original event stream is lost, everything is LOST.
+The intent of the example was to understand the disruptor sequencing and not create a persistent domain.

+The second is it only handles currency pairs quoted against dollar.
+Namely EURUSD, GBPUSD, etc.
+This is due to how the positions are calculated in the domain.

 Trade and rate events are sent into the disruptor via a line based protocol.
-The project contains a Netty server that listens on port 7000.
+The project contains a Netty server that listens on 0.0.0.0:7000.
+The state of the domain is modified by sending messages to the Netty server.

 The server supports the following messages

  * Trade - prefixed with 'T|'
  * Rate - prefixed with 'R|'